NASA-IMPACT/pyarc2stac/README.md

 # Pyarc2stac

-A reverse proxy that dataset metadata from ESRI data services (ImageServer, MapServer, FeatureServer, SomethingServer) as [STAC](https://stacspec.org/), so they can become discoverable alongside other STAC-indexed resources.
+Extract metadata from ESRI data services (ImageServer, MapServer, FeatureServer, SomethingServer) and convert it to [STAC](https://stacspec.org/), to make these services discoverable alongside other STAC-indexed resources.

 ## Supported ESRI services